spektasoft/starter-kit-laravel/README.md

 This starter kit is meant to be used with [Starter Kit Expo](https://github.com/spektasoft/starter-kit-expo).

+## Important Notice

+ULIDs are used as the default ID type.

 ## Local Development

 1. Download this repository and extract it anywhere in your local environment.